 Evaluating Sources for Reliability

 Too much information is being circulated these days, how do we tell fact from fiction?
 This video teaches us and our kids how to evaluate sources and determine if we should believe them.
-Sure way to suss out the “Aunty” news from the real news.
+A sure way to suss out the “Aunty” news from the real news.

 Germ Smart – Wash Your Hands by Saskatchewan Health Authority